mattheww/gomill/gomill_docs/settings.rst

   :ref:`control file techniques` below for a compact way to define several similar Players.

-  .. todo:: genericise
+  The dictionary keys are the :dfn:`player codes`; they are used to identify the players in reports and the |sgf| game records, and elsewhere in the control file to specify how players take part in the competition.

-  The dictionary keys are the :dfn:`player codes`; they are used to identify the players in :pl-setting-cls:`Matchup` definitions, and also appear in reports and the |sgf| game records.
+  See the documentation for specific competition types for the way in which players are selected from the :setting:`!players` dictionary.

-  It's fine to have player definitions here which aren't used in any matchups.
+  It's fine to have player definitions here which aren't used in the competition.
 These definitions will be ignored, and no corresponding engines will be run.